 Performance Santa Fe presents the Taj Express on Wednesday, April 12th at 7:30pm at the Lensic Performing Arts Center.
 The Taj Express, named or the train that has run from Delhi to Agra, home of the Taj Mahal, for over 50 years, “takes the viewer through the pulsating heart of India via elaborate costumes, intoxicating music, and thrilling choreography and film.”
 Tickets: $27 to $100 are available at the Lensic box office or online at Tickets Santa Fe.*

 Santa Fe art

-That’s it for this month.
-Enjoy spring!
-Tidbits will be back the last Tuesday in April.
+That’s all we’ve got; told you it was a short month!
+Tidbits will be back on the last Tuesday in April. ¡Hasta Luego!

-If you don’t already subscribe to our newsletter and want to read about Santa Fe, Northern New Mexico or our latest travels, subscribe here.
+If you don’t already subscribe to our blog and want to read about Santa Fe, Northern New Mexico or our latest travels, subscribe here.